tanyuqian/minitorch/README.md

 Implement the Embedding, Dropout, Linear, and LayerNorm1d modules in `minitorch/modules_basic.py` The accompanying tests are in `tests/test_modules_basic.py`

+Hints:
+- **Embedding**: You'll want to use your one_hot function to easily get embeddings for all your tokens.

 Run the following to test an individual function eg.
 ```
 python -m pytest -l -v -k "test_embedding"
 ```
-Run the following to test question 1.1
+Run the following to test all the parts to Problem 3
 ```
-python -m pytest -l -v -m a2_2
+python -m pytest -l -v -m a2_3
 ```